josemvidal/josemvidal.github.io/docs/blog/posts/setup-github-mkdocs-blog.md

 This blog is setup with [mkdocs](https://mkdocs.org) and [mkdocs-material](https://squidfunk.github.io/mkdocs-material).

-I mostly just follow the mkdocs material instructions on [setting up a blog](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/#built-in-blog-plugin) and [publishing to GitHub pages](https://squidfunk.github.io/mkdocs-material/publishing-your-site/#github-pages).
+I mostly just follow the mkdocs material instructions on [setting up a blog](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/#built-in-blog-plugin) and [publishing to GitHub pages using GitHub Actions](https://squidfunk.github.io/mkdocs-material/publishing-your-site/#github-pages).
 But, I had to make some tweeks to get it to work.
+I explain below.

 <!-- more -->